wet-boew/wet-boew-wordpress/README.md

 ## Known Issues
 ---------------------------------

-Issue with version 3.1.3
+Issue with version 4.0b2
-Secondary Navigation not displaying in mobile mode.
+Secondary Navigation style is different but otherwise working.

 ## Versions
 ---------------------------------